-Conservatories/porches Visually inspected.
-Conservatories are located to the front and rear of the property.
-These comprise of double glazed UPVC windows and doors under roofs clad with polycarbonate sheeting.
-Communal areas Circulation areas visually inspected.
-None.
-Garages and permanent outbuildings Visually inspected. outbuildings A detached double car garage is provided.
-This was locked at the time of our inspection.
-The garage is of masonry construction with two vehicle doors together with a pedestrian door.
-The roof is flat and clad with profile metal sheeting.
-A timber summer house is located within the grounds.
-Outside areas and boundaries Visually inspected.
-Areas of garden ground are provided around the property which are bounded by fencing.
-Driveway parking is also provided.
-Ceilings Visually inspected from floor level.
-Ceilings of plasterboard or timber cladding.
-Those to the bathroom and en suite have PVC cladding.
-Internal walls Visually inspected from floor level.
+Ceilings Visually inspected from floor lavel Cennigs Visually inspected from floor level.
+Of plasterboard or PVC lining board.
+Internal walls Visually inspected from floor lavel internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Of timber frame with plasterboard finish over.
-Those to the en suite and bathroom were fully tiled.
-Floors including sub-floors Surfaces of exposed floors were visually inspected.
+Of timber frame with plasterboard or tiled finish over.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
-Flooring throughout would appear of suspended construction.
-No access was available to inspect any sub-floor areas.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Flooring throughout would appear of suspended timber construction.
+No access was available to inspect any sub floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery finishes are generally consistant for a property of this age and style with the kitchen provided with floor and wall mounted units.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-A chimney breast is located within the lounge with a solid fuel stove connected directly to the flue.
+The internal joinery finishes are generally in keeping with the style and age of the property with the kitchen provided with floor and wall mounted units.
+Chimney breasts and fireplaces None.
 Internal decorations Visually inspected.
-Internal decoration comprises of a paint or wallpaper finish to walls and ceilings with a paint or varnish finish to joinery elements.
-Cellars Visually inspected where there was safe and purpose-built access.
-None.
+Internal decorations comprise of a paint finish to walls and ceilings with a paint finish to joinery elements.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off the Surveyor will report this in the Report and will not turn them on.
-Mains supply with the consumer unit located within the utility room and meter located externally.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply with the consumer units located within a kitchen cupboard with the meter located externally to the rear.